“Super-cool designer villas on the palm-fringed sands of Ha My Beach”

 Dinner at the main restaurant is more formal.
 Expect a blend of Indian and contemporary cuisine.
 Among the imaginative dishes to choose from are pan-fried duck liver with truffled leeks, steamed snapper with ginger and coriander, tandoori prawns with marinated watermelon cubes, mint chutney and chili oil; lemongrass panna cotta with citrus-mint salad, and chocolate-crusted foie gras au torchon with strawberry swipe, brioche and lotus seeds.

 There is a full in-villa dining menu (breakfast from 6am-midday; lunch and dinner from 11am-10.30pm).
 Goats' cheese salad, wok-fried chicken and chocolate mousse or a plate of cheese can all be brought to you.
+There's also the option to have a private beach barbecue for 2, a romantic candlelit affair in which you'll have your own private chef and a daybed for post-dinner relaxing.

 To eat out, pop into Hoi An, which has a number of popular old-town restaurants, cafes and bars, where you eat, drink and make merry in attractive courtyards or on river terraces.
 Mick Jagger once stopped for a bite at Mango Rooms, where excellent food has won itself a big reputation.
 The Hai Scout Café offers good Vietnamese food (if you’re impressed, return for cookery classes that start at the market, return to the kitchen and finish in the dining room); the restaurant supports the WWF.
 If you want to eat by the river drop into Restaurant 96, where the food is as good as the view.